Pakistan publishes list to embarrass tax cheats into paying up

-ISLAMABAD (Reuters) - Desperate Pakistani tax authorities are publicly shaming defaulters by publishing taxpayers’ details in a directory for the first time, officials said on Wednesday.
+ISLAMABAD (Reuters) - Desperate Pakistani tax authorities are publicly shaming defaulters by publishing their tax details in a directory for the first time, officials said on Wednesday.

 The cash-strapped authorities find it almost impossible to chase down the large number of defaulters - many of them powerful politicians - through the country’s moribund courts.

-Only around one in 200 citizens files income tax returns.
-The state is left begging foreign donors to help fund crumbling public schools and hospitals.
+Only around one in 200 citizens files income tax, leaving the state begging foreign donors to help fund crumbling public schools and hospitals.

 Anger over poor public services fuels the Taliban insurgency and other militant groups destabilizing the nuclear-armed nation.